 Three is the key

-From a process maturity viewpoint, food tech, and especially agri-commerce is just evolving from a diagnostic stage to a better-defined predictive and prescriptive model.
-Once this transition is completed, opportunities are immense not only in reducing food wastage but across different elements of the supply chain.
+From a process maturity viewpoint, food tech and especially agri-commerce is just evolving from a diagnostic stage to a better defined predictive and prescriptive model.
+Once this transition is completed, opportunities are immense not only in reducing food wastages but across different elements of the supply chain.

-The three key elements – an integrated tech platform, embedded analytics, and an automated supply chain – must seamlessly interconnect to truly get to the core of solving India’s food scarcity issue.
+The three key elements – an integrated tech platform, embedded analytics and automated supply chain – must seamlessly interconnect to truly get to the core of solving India’s food scarcity issue.
 WayCool is consistently working towards it and redefining India’s food supply chain to ensure food security.